-On December 29th, Freddie Hubbard, one of the last great jazz trumpet players, died after a heart attack at age 70.
-Growing up, I was a huge fan of Freddie.
+On December 29th, 2008, Freddie Hubbard, one of the last great jazz trumpet players, died after a heart attack at age 70.
+Growing up, I was a huge fan of Freddie Hubbard.
 I used to listen to his records and play along (did I mention that I started playing trumpet when I was nine?
-Cuz I did).
+Because I did).

-But what upsets me the most about his death is that the Media—when they learn a jazz musician has died or done something newsworthy—immediately phones up the only jazz musician they’ve ever heard of, Wynton Marsalis, to comment.
-I swear they have the guy on speed-dial.
+Yet what upsets me almost as much as Freddie Hubbard’s death is that the News Media, when they learn a jazz musician has died or done something newsworthy, they immediately phone up the only jazz musician they’ve ever heard of, Wynton Marsalis, to comment—I swear they have the guy on speed-dial.

-What’s worse, he doesn’t just show-off by playing too many notes himself, he teaches upcoming young trumpeters to show-off by playing too many notes, too.
+What’s worse, Wynton doesn’t just play too many notes himself, he teaches upcoming young trumpeters to show-off by playing too many notes, too.
 It’s like the way Whitney Houston, albeit unwittingly, taught a generation of young girls such as Christina and Britney how to “sing” through their noses.

 This was driven home for me when I recently attended a holiday concert at Davies Symphony Hall in San Francisco by Irving Mayfield.
 I had never heard of him before, but I wasn’t thrilled to learn that he was a protégé of Wynton’s.
 Still, since Marsalis said he studied Freddie Hubbard’s playing style without learning anything, I hoped that perhaps Mr. Mayfield was an equally poor student of Wynton’s playing style.
 No such luck.
 Mayfield has the same note-heavy, technical approach his mentor does.